nhsconnect/nhslogin/src/button-guidance.md

       <div class="nhsuk-grid-column-full width">
       <ul class="nhsuk-inside-box-text" style="max-width:none;">
         <li>This version of the NHS login button has minimal use of the term "NHS login".
 Instead, we would suggest using 'Continue' as the call to action.</li>
-        <li>To align with the <a href="https://www.england.nhs.uk/nhsidentity/identity-guidelines/">NHS Identity Guidelines</a>, there should only be one NHS logo on a screen at once.
+        <li>To align with the <a href="https://www.england.nhs.uk/nhsidentity/identity-guidelines/" target="_blank">NHS Identity Guidelines</a>, there should only be one NHS logo on a screen at once.
 Do not repeat the NHS logo on the NHS login button.</li>
-        <li>To keep the NHS login brand clear, the button should be <a href="https://digital.nhs.uk/about-nhs-digital/corporate-information-and-documents/nhs-digital-style-guidelines/how-we-look/colour-palette">NHS blue</a>.</li>
+        <li>To keep the NHS login brand clear, the button should be <a href="https://www.england.nhs.uk/nhsidentity/identity-guidelines/colours/" target="_blank">NHS blue</a>.</li>
         <li>When the NHS login button is on a background that is darker than 50% grey, you should use the light version of the button for legibility.
 Do not change the colour of the button to anything other than the original and light version.</li>
         <li>We are working with the NHS Design System to create a button that can be a reusable component within the Design System.</li>
       </ul>